lgmf/v-modal/README.md

 ## Creating your first modal

+> Modals are simply a wrapper component to v-modal's ModalDialog

-Create a file `MyFirstModal.vue` at `src/modals/my-first-modal/MyFirstModal.vue` and paste the content below
+Create a component named, for example, `MyFirstModal.vue` and paste the content below

 ```html
 <template>